SSWConsulting/SSW.Rules.Content/rules/spec-do-you-add-value/rule.md

 created: 2022-04-21T02:42:50.085Z
 guid: aaa9f959-435a-48e2-b75e-f08c24f3cecd
 ---
-The most import part of being in a Spec Review is adding value to the conversations.
-How do you make sure that your presence is adding value to the discussion and the Product?
+The most important part of being in a Spec Review is adding value to the conversations.
+How do you make sure that your presence is adding value to the discussion and the feature?

+Here are some tips:

 <!--endintro-->

 ### Tip 1: Know when to speak up

 Knowing when to speak up can be one of the most difficult tasks for some people.
-Often when talking in a group finding a spot to add in a point is difficult. when you have a question or something of value to add using the phrase, "Before we move on," allows you to politely ask the question.
+Often when talking in a group, finding a spot to add in a point is difficult.
+When you have a question or something of value to add try using the phrase, "Before we move on..." or use the Teams hand 👋 feature.
 If you don't speak up important information might be missed or features may be left unrefined.

 ### Tip 2: Think of other developers